-The validation module aims for an independent validation of the ice velocity product using insitu ice velocity data, as provided by GPS.
-The module inter-compares the velocity components separately but can be also applied the velocity magnitude.
+The validation module aims for an independent validation of the ice velocity product using in-situ ice velocity data, as provided by GPS.
+The module inter-compares the velocity components separately but can also be applied to the velocity magnitude.
 Currently, the module requires manual interaction, mainly in the selection and pre-processing of the in-situ ice velocity data.
 Output are statistical parameters of the inter-comparison and scatter plots for visualisation.
 The module also allows the intercomparison with ice velocity products from other sources.
 The module takes different map projections into account and provides statistical parameters of the pixel-by-pixel inter-comparison, histograms, and spatial difference maps.